ivlin/APCSFinalProject/README.md

 Jan 8th - Terrain is drawn differently, so the game should run slightly more smoothly. <br>
 Jan 9th - More minor changes to make the code run more smoothly.<br>
 Jan 10th - Made the ButtonArray class to simplify test code.<br>
+Jan 11th - Game now allows for the player to select a bullet type.
+TO BE FIXED: Last shot fired is not remembered for each player.<br>